-The first week of school every student receives a personal information sheet.
-Many times, parents do not return these to the school filled out completely.
-This can present a serious problem if your child becomes ill or gets hurt.
-We ask that you fill out the information sheet in its entirety with phone numbers being imperative.
+Please be sure to complete the InfoSnap information in its entirety.
 This will help prevent delays in getting your child home or to a doctor if the need should arise.
 If you should have a change of address or phone number, please notify the school office as soon as possible.
 We know you would want to be informed immediately if your child should need medical attention.